python-poetry/poetry/docs/docs/cli.md

 ## check

-The `check` command validate the structure of the `pyproject.toml` file and returns a detailed report is there are any errors.
+The `check` command validate the structure of the `pyproject.toml` file and returns a detailed report if there are any errors.

 ```bash
 poetry check